 2) Push Notifications

 Marketers today should be including push notifications in their strategies.
 People are doing more and more of their online searching for brands and purchases on their mobile devices.
-Push notifications make sense, then, as a more efficient approach for brands to grab consumers' attention.
-More than half of today's consumers have enabled push notifications on their mobile devices, making it easier for businesses to get in touch with them.
+Push notifications make sense as a more efficient approach for brands to grab consumers' attention.
+More than half of today's consumers have enabled push notifications on their mobile devices, making it easier for businesses to contact them.

 Daniel Foley, Director of Marketing, SEO Stack